French · German · Zero-Shot TTS · CosyVoice2

 Challenge

-While generative TTS excels in English and Chinese, high-quality, expressive synthesis for European languages like French and German is an underexplored area in open-source systems.
-We address this gap with a systematic, component-level adaptation of CosyVoice2, a state-of-the-art TTS model.
+While generative TTS excels in English and Chinese, high-quality, expressive synthesis for European languages like French and German is underexplored in open-source systems.

 Methodology

-We introduce a rigorous, reproducible ablation grid—fine-tuning key components of CosyVoice2 across data budgets and language regimes.
-Our backbone-agnostic refactor unlocks plug-and-play LLMs and efficient LoRA adaptation, setting a new standard for multilingual TTS research.
+A rigorous, reproducible ablation grid fine-tuning key components of CosyVoice2 across data budgets and language regimes.
+Backbone-agnostic refactor unlocks plug-and-play LLMs and efficient LoRA adaptation.

 Innovation

-One of the first systematic open, component-level benchmarks of adapting a modern generative TTS (CosyVoice2) to European languages; enabling transparent reproduction, extension & evaluation of cross‑lingual voice + prosody cloning.
+One of the first systematic open, component-level benchmarks of adapting a modern generative TTS to European languages — enabling transparent reproduction, extension & evaluation of cross-lingual voice + prosody cloning.

-CosyVoice2 EU Adaptation Architecture Three-layer layout: middle generative pipeline (Input → LM → Flow Matching → HiFi-GAN → Output); top speaker embedding conditioning; bottom reference audio, tokenizer & reference mel prompts into LM / Flow.
+CosyVoice2 EU Adaptation Architecture Three-layer layout: middle generative pipeline; top speaker embedding conditioning; bottom reference audio, tokenizer and reference mel prompts.
 Input Text FR/DE Text Text-Speech LM Text → Semantic Tokens Flow Matching CFM Decoder Semantic → Mel HiFi-GAN Vocoder (Frozen) Mel → Waveform Speech Output 🔊 Audio Output Speaker Emb.
-CAM++ (Frozen) Reference Audio Prompt Speaker S3 Speech Tokenizer Semantic IDs (Frozen) Reference Mel Acoustic Prompt Legend: Fine‑tuned Module Frozen Module Conditioning / Prompt
+CAM++ (Frozen) Reference Audio Prompt Speaker S3 Speech Tokenizer Semantic IDs (Frozen) Reference Mel Acoustic Prompt Legend: Fine-tuned Module Frozen Module Conditioning / Prompt

 Select a Component